If you are interested in financial freedom, then you are in the right place.

-Eventually I realised that it made sense to move most of my new content onto email and my private site The Escape Manual (see below).
+Eventually I realised that it made sense to move my new content onto email and my private site The Escape Manual (see below).

 The email list

-My email list is where new articles appear first.
+My email list is where new public articles appear first.
 Again it’s free, educational and fun.
 I use it for my spicier takes as well as for letting people know about my financial coaching business.